-Theódoric was a king of the Ostrogoths , and Flavius Aetius has been described as the last great Roman hero.
-As a young soldier – he had spent time with the Huns as a hostage, and that gave him unusual insight into their culture and methods.
-Though he was never named emperor, he was really the de facto emperor in the West at this time.
+Theódoric was a king of the Ostrogoths, and Flavius Aetius has been described as the last great Roman hero.
+As a young soldier, he had spent time with the Huns as a hostage, giving him an unusual insight into their culture and methods.
+Though he was never named emperor, he was the de facto emperor in the West at this time.

 The opposing forces met in an enormous battle in 451, on the Catalaunian Plains (known in French as the battle of Châlons), about a hundred miles east of Paris.
-The historical record is very sketchy here, and it’s not at all clear what happened, except that Theódoric the Visigoth was killed – not by a Hun, but by a javelin hurled by an Ostrogoth who was allied with Attila.
+The historical record is sketchy here, and it’s not at all clear what happened, except that Theódoric the Visigoth was killed—not by a Hun, but by a javelin hurled by an Ostrogoth who was allied with Attila.